JieYingWu/COVID-19_US_County-level_Summaries/data/README.md

 * `filtered_cases_and_deaths.csv` contains only counties with a significant number of cases.
 * `filtered_cases_and_deaths.csv` contains info on all fifty states and DC.
-* `interventions.csv` contains the dates that counties (or states governing them) took measures to mitigate the spread by restricting gatherings, measured in days since **t0 = February 29, 2020**, (i.e. t = 0 on that day).
+* `interventions.csv` contains the dates that counties (or states governing them) took measures to mitigate the spread by restricting gatherings, measured in days since **February 29, 2020**, (i.e. t = 0 on that day).
 * `counties_order.csv` contains the FIPS codes and county name for each of these counties.
 FIPS codes are unambiguous identifiers for each county, since the same county name may appear in many